 AACR-Novocure Tumor Treating Fields Research Grants

 The AACR-Novocure Tumor Treating Fields Research Grants represent a joint effort to promote and support innovative research focused on Tumor Treating Fields (TTFields), which are intermediate frequency, low intensity, alternating electric fields that disrupt cell division in cancer cells.
 These grants are intended to provide a deeper understanding of the mechanisms of action of this novel anti-cancer treatment modality and to accelerate the development of new treatment strategies to advance therapeutic options for cancer.
-The research proposed for funding must be focused on the preclinical application of TTFields in cancer and may be basic or translational in nature.
+Funded research must be focused on the preclinical application of TTFields in cancer and may be basic or translational in nature.

 Research